EdwardOwusuAdjei/Wifikill/README.md

  Dsniff. install with package manager,
  An evil mind.
 # Usage
-1. Run listthem.sh to create a file containing people on your wifikill.
+1. Run listthem.sh to create a file containing people on your network.
 2. Compile wifikill.cpp and run the executable with the router ip given from running listthem.sh as argument. e.g. ./Wifikill 192.168.1.1
 3. If you want to kill the process,run sudo killall arpspoof